GioiaMancini/EarthObservationDataAnalysis/README.md

-# Earth Observation Data Analysis - Projects
+# Earth Observation Data Analysis - Project
 Homeworks for the course **Earth Observation Data Analysis**, 2020, Sapienza University of Rome

 This repository contains three pdf files, one for each project undertaken during the course Earth Observation Data Analysis (Control Engineering, DIAG, Sapienza University of Rome).